awslabs/aws-well-architected-labs/Reliability/200_Deploy_and_Update_CloudFormation/Lab_Guide.md

         * `SecurityGroupIds`
         * `SubnetId`
     * Add the following properties using the YAML below
-        * `NetworkInterfaces`: adds an external IP addres (and DNS name) for the EC2 instance
+        * `NetworkInterfaces`: adds an external IP address (and DNS name) for the EC2 instance
         * `UserData`: a simple bash script to install and run an Apache web server.
 This runs on EC2 instance creation only.

     * Visually the diff for this looks like: